 - Advice re safe use of ice and heat for symptom relief at home

 Sometime symptoms of PGD can go away or at least be managed by yourself once you know what it causing them.
-Other times you may need to manage the symptoms during pregnancy by attending physiotherapy more regularly.
+Other times you may need to manage the symptoms during pregnancy by attending physiotherapy more regularly and/ or by reducing your activity levels, reducing the demands of work, using heat and ice, a support belt and rarely crutches.
 The aim of physiotherapy for treatment of PGD is to provide pain relief and to correct the underlying cause of your PGD.
 As your baby will be growing every week during your pregnancy it is hard sometimes, despite using strengthening programmes, to absolutely cure PGD but the good news is that most times the symptoms go away soon after your baby is born.

 There is a high recurrence rate so post-natally it is a good idea to focus on strengthening your core and focus on preventing PGD in future pregnancies or for the future in general.
 This can be done by attending post-natal Pilates classes or by finding other way to target your core while you are exercising.

 In studies amongst young and middle aged women with chronic low back pain 10% – 28% stated that their first episode of LBP occured during their pregnancy ( Mens et al 2000).
-So it is really important that we don’t ignore low back pain and Pelvic Girdle pain during pregnancy.
+This tells us that it is really important that we don’t ignore low back pain and Pelvic Girdle pain during pregnancy.